mabauer/7languages/README.md

 [Day2](ruby/day2): Examples for file IO, using advanced data structures, functions and blocks, including a simple version of [grep](ruby/day2/grep.rb).
 A simple [tree implementation](ruby/day2/tree.rb) illustrates these concepts and explains some of the magic in Ruby.

 [Day3](ruby/day3): Ruby's object model and metaprogramming exercises.
+For example, mixins and metaprogramming can be used to handle [CSV files](ruby/day3/acts_as_csv_module.rb) conveniently.

 ## Python